West Fjords Holidays

 Isafjardardjup

-This spectacular 75km long fjord almost cuts the region in two, with the remote Hornstandir nature reserve at its northernmost reach.
+This spectacular 75km long fjord almost cuts the region in two, with the remote Hornstrandir nature reserve at its northernmost reach.
 It is one of around fifty deep fjords, with alternating steep headlands, which make up this least visited part of the country.
 The fjord, which splits into yet more fjords, provides ample kayaking opportunities and a very scenic drive to Isafjordur.
 A pretty speck of land ‘Vigur’ lies within the fjord, boasting Iceland’s only windmill and a single farm.
 Boat trips are possible in the summer months and the unique scenery and prolific bird life make it worthwhile.

 Strandir